 For every cup of nuts or seeds you want to soak, use 2 cups of filtered water.
 If you don't use enough, the nuts will absorb it all and no longer be soaking in it!

 Use ½ teaspoon sea salt for every cup of water.
 Mix sea salt into water before pouring it into your nut or seed container.
 Fill your container almost full with saltwater so the nuts or seeds have enough water to soak in.

 Because every type of nut and seed is different in size, shape and density, they require different soaking and dehydrating times.
-For nuts the size of almonds, most should be soaked for 8 hours or overnight, see my chart below for details.
+For nuts the size of almonds, most should be soaked in salt water for 8 hours or overnight, see my chart below for details.

 Seeds, which are smaller, should be soaked for less time, again depending on the seed.
 See my guide below for exact times.